silentgrowl/duchess-plugin-webdesignledger/README.md

-# Isis plugin: Web Design Ledger
+# Duchess plugin: Web Design Ledger

-This plugin adds a [Web Design Ledger](http://www.webdesignledger.com) command to the [Isis chatbot](https://github.com/silentgrowl/isis)
+This plugin adds a [Web Design Ledger](http://www.webdesignledger.com) command to the [Duchess chatbot](https://github.com/silentgrowl/duchess)

 ## Installation

-Add this line to your Isis installation's Gemfile:
+Add this line to your Duchess installation's Gemfile:

 ``ruby
-gem 'isis-plugin-webdesignledger'
+gem 'duchess-plugin-webdesignledger'
 ``

 And then execute: